 ClearFeed's Triage Channel and automated response function effectively manage many customer tickets on Slack.
 The triage channel sorts through messages, organizing and prioritizing them so every request gets quick attention.
 It's especially helpful for urgent issues that must be sorted out quickly.

-2. In-depth Analytics
+2. In-Depth Analytics

 3. Customization